WELCOME BACK TO CAMPUS IN AUGUST

-Our leadership team is looking ahead to the day when we welcome students, parents, and employees back to campus!
-We are closely monitoring the latest information surrounding COVID-19.
+Our leadership team is looking ahead when we welcome students, parents, and employees back to campus full time in just a few weeks!
+We continue to closely monitor the latest information surrounding COVID-19.
 While we are confident that we can continue to provide the same robust program ICS is known to offer, please note that some programs and activities may be limited or delayed due to health and safety restrictions during the COVID-19 pandemic.This page will be updated frequently as the situation evolves, and includes past school communications, contact information, FAQs, helpful parent resources, and other general information.

-Our campus is open for visitors on Tuesdays and Wednesdays from 9 AM – 3 PM.
+Our campus is open for visitors on Tuesdays, Wednesdays, and Thursday from 9 AM – 3 PM.
 Should you have specific questions that are not noted below, kindly email firstname.lastname@example.org and we will respond quickly.

 The ICS team is praying for you throughout the summer months.
 We are asking God to show what He desires to accomplish in our students and in our school throughout these unusual months.
 We are praying that He will teach us how to live by faith rather than by fear, to move from our instinct for self-protection, to courageously serving and caring for one another and the community around us.